luvi/caricovidsite/README.md

 ## Installation

-Once you git clone this repo, an "npm start" would spin up a development server with a local instance.
+Once you git clone this repository, an "npm start" would spin up a development server with a local instance.
 Please use your own mapbox API token when running your own instance of the project.
 You have to replace the TOKEN in src/MAPBOX_ACCESS_TOKEN.js with your own, as it is restricted to only work on caricovidsite.com.
 You can grab one for free at [mapbox.com](https://account.mapbox.com/)

 ## Tests
 Needed!
-See open issues.
+See all open issues.

 ## Contribute